Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 If you do nothing extra, `/tmp` will be stored as part of the root filesystem.
 Alternatively, you can create a separate dataset for `/tmp`, as shown above.
 This keeps the `/tmp` data out of snapshots of your root filesystem.
 It also allows you to set a quota on `rpool/tmp`, if you want to limit the maximum space used.
 Otherwise, you can use a tmpfs (RAM filesystem) later.

-In ZFS versions older than 0.8 `/var` and some other directories may be mounted by systemd before ZFS mount.
-In this case you can add something similar to `/etc/fstab`: `none    /var/lib        none    fake,x-systemd.requires=zfs-mount.service       0 0`

 3.4  Install the minimal system:

     # chmod 1777 /mnt/var/tmp